K-scope/K-scope/README.md

 This software is written by pure Java to improve the portability.
 We provide two-type packages: jar-executable package and source code package in our site.
 Especially this source cord packages includes all source codes necessary for modify and compiling.
-In that case, we recommend IDE enviroments such as Eclipse or NetBeans.
+In that case, we recommend IDE environments such as Eclipse or NetBeans.
-NOTICE) The source codes includes Japanese comments by UTF-8.
+NOTICE) The source codes includes Japanese comments in UTF-8 encoding.

 We provide build.xml to compile.